COAS pays tribute to mothers of martyrs

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The International Mother’s Day is being observed across the country as elsewhere in theworld today.
-The day is celebrated on the second Sunday of May every year, paying tributes and gratitude to mothers around the world.
+International Mother’s Day is being observed across the country as elsewhere in the world today.
+The day is celebrated on the second Sunday of May every year paying tributes and gratitude to mothers around the world.

 The day highlights the importance of mothers in our lives and many people reminisce about how their mothers have played a crucial role in making them who they are.
 Some mark the occasion by taking their mothers out to lunches and dinners, while others present them with surprises and gifts.

-The International Mother’s Day is being observed across the country as elsewhere in theworld today.
-The day is celebrated on the second Sunday of May every year, paying tributes and gratitude to mothers around the world.
+International Mother’s Day is being observed across the country as elsewhere in the world today.
+The day is celebrated on the second Sunday of May every year paying tributes and gratitude to mothers around the world.

 The day highlights the importance of mothers in our lives and many people reminisce about how their mothers have played a crucial role in making them who they are.
 Some mark the occasion by taking their mothers out to lunches and dinners, while others present them with surprises and gifts.